-CHIEF WARDEN STAFF Remain in the building unless instructed by Contact Security to obtain status Advise occupants of status using emergency the Chief Warden. communications available e.g. EWIS Turn off computers Request Wardens check lifts on their level to ensure Do not use Lifts no-one is trapped.
-Follow building/department specific procedures for Contact Security/Infrastructure Branch if necessary resource failure if loss of power threatens critical Request Wardens check areas which may not have activities in your area Emergency Power i.e. where someone may be disorientated e.g. toilets, storerooms Provide building occupants with assistance/updates as necessary Liaise with Security (guided by University Senior Management) regarding next steps if building unable to be occupied.
-Some Internal doors may remain locked during a power failure.
-To unlock - contact Security (831) 35444
+- Contact Infrastructure Branch to obtain status Advise occupants of status using emergency - communications available e.g. EWIS - Request Wardens check lifts on their level to ensure no-one is trapped.
+Contact Security/Infrastructure Branch if necessary - Request Wardens check areas which may not have Emergency Power i.e. where someone may be disorientated e.g. toilets, storerooms - Provide building occupants with assistance/updates as necessary